natelistrom/natelistrom.github.io/_posts/2022-12-19-comparison-creates-meaning.md

 description: "Human brains can't help but look for patterns, even when nothing's there.
 Storytellers can leverage this tendency, juxtaposing images in order to create rich and layered meaning."
 date:   2022-12-19 12:00:00 -0400
 image:  /assets/img/natelistrom-logo-144.png
-tags: [Story structure, Story, Craft, Primitives]
+tags: [Comparison, Meaning, Story structure, Story, Craft, Primitives]
 maturity: note
 reading_time: 10 min
 read_next: "Story structure and theme in Ira Glass' anecdote and reflection"